Groopit/ra-data-odata-server/readme.md

 OData Data Provider for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications in the browser.

+This version is a fork of the original version made suitable for React-admin version 5.

+## Changes

+- add q_int filter to search for a numeric column containing some numbers

 ## Features

 - Parses OData $metadata and creates a list of EntitySets which can be displayed as react-admin \<Resources\>